 Volkswagen just redesigned its Golf GTI, with the latest generation of the iconic hot hatch due here in the second half of 2021 as a 2022 model.

-Differentiating the prototype from the regular GTI is a new front fascia with bigger openings and the fog lights removed.
-The tester also sports a new front splitter, plus a set of side skirts and a new rear diffuser.
+You'll also notice the new front fascia with bigger openings and the fog lights removed.
+The car also sports a new front splitter, plus a set of side skirts and a new rear diffuser.
 The exhaust tips also appear slightly larger than on the regular GTI.

 The standard wheels measure 18 inches across but there's an available 19-inch option that can be fitted with Michelin Pilot Sport Cup 2 tires.
 With this latter configuration, the GTI Clubsport will lap the Nürburgring in a time of 7:54.
 That's fast, though not fast enough to crack the current record for front-wheel-drive cars of 7:49.21, set by the last GTI Clubsport S model in 2016.

 Interestingly, the latest GTI Clubsport has a drive mode specifically developed for the Nürburgring.
 It dials most systems to the max but also softens up the suspension to help reduce the wheels from bouncing too much on the 'Ring's bumpy surface.